nonoesp/GettingArchitectureDoneKit/README.md

 Just-add-water utilities for Grasshopper for Rhino to perform design and architectural tasks with ease.

 This library is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GADKit) project.
 Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter or [Facebook](http://facebook.com/gettingarchitecturedone) to keep updated.
+Please, take a look at our architecture articles at our [gettingarchitecturedone.com/writing](http://gettingarchitecturedone.com/writing) site.

 ## Usage